-The subject of woman ordination has become a controversial subject in the church.
+The subject the ordination of woman has become a controversial subject in the church.
 In the Bible, women led significant roles in the ministry.
 Several examples include Deborah, who was a judge of Israel (Judges 4:4); Huldah and Anna, who were prophetesses (2 Chronicles 34:22; Luke 2:36); Priscilla, who was active in evangelism (Acts 18:26); and Pheobe, who was a deaconess (Romans 16:1).

 Also, in the ministry of Jesus, women played distinctive roles (Matthew 28:1–10; Luke 8:3; 23:49; John 11:1–46; 12:1–8).
 Further, women were commanded to edify the body of Christ, which included teaching (Titus 2:3-5) and prophecy (Acts 2:17-18; 21:9).

 Even though men and women may serve the Lord in significant ways, that does not mean that God has intended men and women to function in the same capacity.
 Paul, in 1 Timothy 2:12, clearly teaches that women should not serve in a position of authority over men.
 Nevertheless, women are free to teach in many other ways (Titus 2:3–5; Acts 21:8–11).
 Women may also be involved in supporting roles in the church and missionary work (Philippians 4:2-4).